 2. Using Non-Insulated Tools

 Dropped tools that are not insulated instantly become an arc flash hazard when they make contact with energized electrical equipment.
 Workers who drop tools into live equipment are at a greater risk for arc flash injuries because they are usually well within the flash protection boundary.
-In these cases, even wearing personal protective equipment (PPE) may not be enough to mitigate the shock hazard.
+In these cases, even wearing personal protective equipment (PPE) may not mitigate the shock hazard.

 Never allow non-insulated tools to be used on electric equipment, even if the machine has been de-energized.
 Ensure all employees know which tools are acceptable to use, and keep non-insulated tools in a separate location away from the live equipment.

 Working on live equipment is virtually never worth the risk.
 Most work permits issued for electrical maintenance stipulate that all equipment must be de-energized before the work can proceed.